-The certificate has also been allocated a UCAS tariff of 8 points for entry to higher education from 2017.
+The certificate has also been allocated a UCAS tariff of 16 points for entry to higher education.

 The Level 3 Junior Journalist Apprenticeship is a training scheme which provides a direct route into the industry.
-Apprentice junior journalists gain skills and experience working in a news environment as well as off-the-job training at college to work towards gaining the NCTJ Diploma in Journalism qualification.
+Apprentice junior journalists gain skills and experience working in a media/news organisation as well as off-the-job training with a training provider to work towards gaining the NCTJ Level 3 Diploma in Journalism qualification.

-The Level 3 NCTJ Diploma in Journalism equips trainee journalists with the knowledge and skills for professional entry level journalism.
-This qualification encompasses the skills required by the modern multimedia journalist.
+The NCTJ Level 5 Diploma in Journalism equips trainee journalists with the knowledge and skills for professional entry level journalism.
+This qualification encompasses the skills and knowledge required by today's multimedia journalist.

-The National Qualification in Journalism (NQJ) is the industry’s professional qualification that trainee journalists with at least 18 months employment can take to achieve senior status as a journalist.
-Employers who support the programme register trainees with the NCTJ and an online logbook is completed providing evidence of training and experience before taking the exams.
+The NCTJ Level 6 National Qualification in Journalism (NQJ) is the industry’s professional qualification that trainee journalists with at least 18 months employment can take to achieve senior status as a journalist.
+Journalists register with the NCTJ and an online logbook is completed providing evidence of training and experience before taking the mandatory exams.

 The NCTJ may work in collaboration with individual employers (or group of employers) to design bespoke qualifications that meet the specific needs of a targeted audience.
 Please contact Lyn Jones, head of qualifications, for further information.